10 Best MQTT Tools for Your IoT Project

 You can also download the MQTT X source code from GitHub.

-MQTT.js is an open-source client library for the MQTT protocol that can be used in Node.js environments and web browsers.
+MQTT.js is an open-source client library for the MQTT protocol developers use in Node.js environments and web browsers.

-• An error handler that prevents the application from crashing when unhandled errors occur.
+- Provide an error handler that prevents the application from crashing due to unhandled errors

 You can install MQTT.js using the following command: